- What are the steps involved in grading a phone card?

 Q. What are the steps involved in grading a phone card?

-Your package is opened and its contents verified under video surveillance.
+Your package is opened and its contents verified by the grader.
 Next, the front and back of the card is immediately scanned and given to the grader who authenticates and grades the card.
 The card then goes to our finalizer who double-checks the grade and authenticity and assigns a unique serial number.
 Information is entered into our private database and a label is generated.
 The label and the card are then placed in a "slab" (an archival quality acrylic capsule) and sealed with an ultrasonic welder.
 They are then photographed, one-at-a-time, front and back, and prepared to return to the sender.

 Q. What is delivered with a graded card?

 The uniquely serial numbered, graded, authenticated, encapsulated card is returned to the customer.
 The customer may print out a full color Certificate of Ownership, and the card becomes a permanent entry into the Phone Card Grading Population Report.
-The customer is now authorized to sell or trade this card on the Phone Card Grading platform
+The customer is now authorized to sell or trade this card on the Phone Card Grading platform or anywhere else they desire.

 Q. What aspects are evaluated during grading?